Newport’s history dates back to a Celtic settlement 2000 years ago.

-The Normans also settled in the town and built a castle beside the river Usk in the 12th century, the remains of which can still be seen today.
+The Normans settled in Newport and built a castle beside the river Usk in the 12th century, the remains of which you can see today.

 The town received its first Charter in 1385.

 Growth and expansion

-Newport expanded rapidly and changed from a small seaport town to one of the most important places in the country for coal export and steel production during the 19th century Industrial Revolution.
+During the 19th century industrial revolution Newport expanded rapidly from a small seaport town to one of the most important places in the country for coal export and steel production.

 Trade flourished and further extension of the docks added to Newport’s reputation – in 1914 Newport shipped over 6 million tons of coal per year.

 The Chartist uprising of 1839 in Newport concerned demands made by the Chartists including a vote for all men over 21 years, secret ballots, wages for members of parliament (MPs) and the abolition of the property qualifications for MPs.

 All of these demands were incorporated within the UN Universal Declaration of Human Rights in 1948.

 These men suffered for principles which we now take for granted and which form the basis of modern parliamentary democracy.

 Newport Past has some useful information about Newport, particularly its history during the 19th century.

-Newport’s Museum and Art Gallery has resources about Newport’s development and history.
+Visit Newport Museum and Art Gallery to learn about Newport’s development and history.